wikimedia/mediawiki/DEVELOPERS.md

 Switching on the remote log for Xdebug comes at a performance cost so only use it while troubleshooting.
 You can enable it like so: `XDEBUG_CONFIG=remote_log=/tmp/xdebug.log`

+###### "(Permission Denied)" errors on running docker-compose

+See if you're able to run any docker commands to start with.
+Try running `docker container ls` - it should also throw you a permission error.
+If not, go through the following steps to get access to the socket that the docker client uses to talk to the daemon.

+`sudo usermod -aG docker $USER`

+And then relogin (or `newgrp docker`) to re-login with the new group membership.

 ###### "(Cannot access the database: Unknown error (localhost))"

 The environment's working directory has recently changed to `/var/www/html/w`.